ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 Let's go ahead and take our decision for our two approaches - Exciting stuff!

 ## 4.2 Critical Region
-For the critical region approach, we calculated that our z-score = 1.89 whereas the z-score of the critical region (denoted as Z{α}) is 1.645.
+For the critical region approach, we calculated that our z-score = 1.89 whereas the z-score of the critical region (denoted as $ z_{α} $) is 1.645.

 Given than 1.645 < 1.89 (hence our z-score falls within the critical region), we conclude that we reject the null hypothesis and that we have significant evidence to say that I can proceed and buy the product - _yeah!_